pthethanh/micro/README.md

 I expect micro requires no more than 15 minutes for a beginner/intermediate developer to be able to use the tool kit effectively.
 This means micro will come with lots of useful default features, but at the same time provide developers ability to provide their alternatives.

 micro is built around gRPC.
 It exposes both gRPC and REST API over 1 single port using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway), with default ready to use logger, metrics, health check APIs.

+Currently micro comes with a collection of plugins that can be found here: https://github.com/pthethanh/micro-plugins

 ## Getting Started